 The Internet is flooded with tons of articles describing a proven method to achieve results with Facebook Ads.
-Unfortunately, most of those articles are only created for SEO purposes.
+Unfortunately, most of those articles are SEO fodder.
 If you know anything about Facebook ads, you know that there is no magic pill.
-Everyone wants to show off, so they create their own “tiger method”, which usually merely consists of obvious tactics.
+Everyone wants to show off, so they create their own “tiger method” which is their "secret" way of going till they get to their goal.
+However, this usually merely consists of obvious tactics.

 We tested most “tiger methods” 🙂 They don’t work.
 However, there are specific facts you need to know.
 When you understand the fundamental principles, you can skyrocket almost any Facebook ads account.
-Tactics always change but the principles remain the same, independent of how big the account is and who manages it.
+Tactics always change but the principles remain the same, no matter how big the account is and who manages it.

 Unless you are using Facebook for branding purposes, I assume that you are already using Website Conversion campaigns to drive sales.
-In the Website Conversion campaign Facebook, machine learning helps to find new customers based on your previous sales data.
+In the Website Conversion campaign, Facebook's machine learning helps to find new customers based on your previous sales data.

 This may sound obvious, but this is one of the fundamental principles you should know and remember.

 You need to know that ads that receive excessive negative feedback may be removed by the Facebook machine learning algorithm.
-Excessive negative feedback, or poor performance, are often signs that an ad is poorly targeted, contains suggestive images and language, or is related to sensitive topics.
+Excessive negative feedback, or poor performance, are often signs that an ad is poorly targeted, contains inappropriate images or language, or is related to sensitive topics.

 Based on our experience, a successful proportion is 1 negative feedback per 100 positive entries.
-This formula allows you to keep your ads performance at a high level.
+This formula allows you to keep your ad performance at a high level.